tap349/tap349.github.io/_posts/2018-03-02-markdown-style-guide.md

   | iTunes Connect: `My Apps` → `Users and Roles`
   | `Sandbox Testers` (tab) → `Testers ⨁`

+  try not to overuse it for hotkeys and menu selections.

 - when path is inlined (say, element of the list), don't wrap it in table:

   - Xcode: `Product` (top menu) → `Destination` → `Add Additional Simulators...`